US highway endpoints in Walterboro, SC

 |

-The 1951 SC official state highway map was the only issue that ever showed the US 15 designation extending south of Walterboro, ending at US 17 just south of Yemassee:
+The 1951 SC official state highway map was the only issue that ever showed the US 15 designation extending south of Walterboro, ending just south of Yemassee at its junction with US 17 in Pocataligo:

 |

 The very next issue showed US 15 ending in Walterboro again, while the road between there and Yemassee was designated as US 17 Alternate (as it is to the present day).
-But historic AASHO documents confirm that the US 15 extension was approved, although it seems that decision was quickly reversed, which calls into question whether the extension was ever actually signposted.
-However, the description of this motel's location suggests that it was real:
+Historic AASHO documents confirm that the US 15 extension was approved, although that decision was reversed after about six months, which makes one question whether the extension was ever actually signposted.
+However, the description of this motel's location suggests that it was real...

 |